-Playa Grande is only a shell's throw away from » Tamarindo but it feels worlds apart
+Playa Grande is only a shell's throw away from » Tamarindo but it feels a world apart

-Vacationers here are mostly eco-tourists and surfers who wish to avoid the crowds to enjoy instead tranquility, nature attractions and one of the best surf spots of Costa Rica.
+Vacationers on Playa Grande are mostly eco-tourists and surfers who wish to avoid the crowds to enjoy instead tranquility, nature attractions and one of the best surf spots of Costa Rica.

 The beach of Playa Grande is a miles-long crescent of fine, pale sand backed by a coastal vegetation which the constant ocean breeze